wp-plugins/events-manager/readme.txt

 * Fixed error for #_EXCERPT not showing

 =3.0=
-Refactored all the underlying achitecture, to make it object oriented.
+* Refactored all the underlying achitecture, to make it object oriented.
 Now classes and templates are separate.
-Merged the events and recurrences tables
+* Merged the events and recurrences tables
-Tables migration from dbem to em (to provide a fallback in case the previous merge goes wrong)
+* Tables migration from dbem to em (to provide a fallback in case the previous merge goes wrong)
-Bugfix: 127 limit increased (got rid of tinyint types)
+* Bugfix: 127 limit increased (got rid of tinyint types)
-Bugfix: fixed all major php bugs preventing the use with Wordpress 3.0
+* Bugfix: fixed all major php bugs preventing the use with Wordpress 3.0
-Bugfix: fixed all major js bugs preventing the use with Wordpress 3.0 Restyling of the Settings page
+* Bugfix: fixed all major js bugs preventing the use with Wordpress 3.0
+* Restyling of the Settings page
-Added a setting to revert to 2.2
+* Added a setting to revert to 2.2
 * optimizing EM_Locations and removing redundant code across objects

+For changelog of 2.x and lower, see the readme.txt file of version 2.2.2